OT-CONTAINER-KIT/redis-operator/README.md

 The configuration of Redis setup should be described in Redis CRD.
 You will find all the examples manifests in [example](./example) folder.

+### Prerequisites

+Redis operator requires a Kubernetes cluster of version `>=1.8.0`.
+If you have just started with Operators, its highly recommended to use latest version of Kubernetes.

 ## To Do
 - Add slave statefulsets in operator
 - Add services for slave statefulsets in operator